paesanilab/MBX/README.md

 - Read the entire README before doing anything!

 ### Setup
 The home directory of MBX will be referred to as `$MBX_HOME`.
-You must set this environment variable, which can be exported manually or by sourcing `sourceme.sh`:
+You must set this environment variable, which can be exported either manually or by sourcing `sourceme.sh`:
 ```console
 git clone https://github.com/paesanilab/MBX.git
 cd MBX/